lbressler13/exact-numbers/README.md

 Therefore, operations with ExactFraction's can be performed without losing precision due to rounding.

 ### Irrational
-Though the exact value of an irrational number can't be stored, the value is represented as a collection of rational values related to the number.
+Though the exact value of an irrational number can't be stored, the value is represented as a collection of rational numbers related to the irrational.
 This allows numbers to be multiplied, divided, and simplified before computing the final value, which allows for greater precision when getting the value.

 ### Term